braindecode/braindecode/docs/install/install_source.rst

 Installing from sources
 ~~~~~~~~~~~~~~~~~~~~

-If you want to test features under development or contribute to the library, or if you want to test the new tools that have been tested in moabb and not released yet, this is the right tutorial for you!
+If you want to test features under development or contribute to the library, or if you want to test the new tools that have been tested in braindecode and not released yet, this is the right tutorial for you!

 .. note::